microsoft/WhatTheHack/xxx-Serverless/Student/Challenge-01.md

 ## Success Criteria

 1. Verify your Visual Studio or Visual Studio Code installation has all of the necessary developer tools installed and available.
-1. Verify you have the following folders locally:
+1. Verify you have the following folders locally wherever you unpacked the `Resources.zip` file:
-    - `/Resources/Tollbooth`
+    - `/Tollbooth`
-    - `/Resources/license plates`
+    - `/license plates`